Mask Arts Company

 Teachers seeking CEU's, please speak with your administration about receiving credit for this non-accredited workshop.
 We are happy to help you with any documentation you will need.
 A public school teacher has receive credit for our workshop.

-Ask about workshops at your you school or theater company, anywhere in the world.
+Yes we will be happy to arrange a workshops at your school or theater company, anywhere in the world.

 Top of the page